openenergymonitor/oem_home-assistant/README.md

 ## Generic emonPi Config

-See `configuration.yaml` in this repo and instructions below to setup the following then customise to your setup:
+See `configuration.yaml` in this repo and instructions below to setup the following then customise to your setup.
+Data is obtained from the emonPi via MQTT.
+Home Assistant connects to emonPi MQTT server.
+See here for more info regarding [emonPi MQTT topic structure](https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/MQTT.md)

 ![emonpi demo](emonpi_demo.png)